junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### Sam Winchester

-Dean orders the biggest cheeseburger Josie's Burger has to offer and enjoys every bite slowly and contently, knowing Cas is watching his every move.
+Dean orders the biggest cheeseburger Josie's Burger has to offer and enjoys every bite slowly and contentedly, knowing Cas is watching his every move.
 He licks his fingers when he's finished.
 They share half a plate of large fries, and give off the rest to the eager pigeons wandering around their table the whole time.

 They stand in the Bethesda Plaza listening to the busker playing one song after another, until the man packs the guitar and leaves for the day.
 The place is crowded with people, from those who sit in